SaddlebackCSS/Pilgrim-Hunter/README.md

 Thanksgiving Game have fun

-For anyone that wuold like to have the code, it is on my profile under TBG
+For anyone that would like to have the code, it is on my profile under TBG